TUESDAYS in El Dorado Hills

 Thursdays in Placerville

 Elementary Write On!
-What's Your Opinion? (grades 4-5)
+Fables and Fiction (grades 4-6)

 9:00am-10:00am